ThemeCafe/Docs/docs/install/themiify.md

     ### Installing Themes Locally

-    You can install themes locally by placing your themes in `.utheme`
+    You can install themes locally by placing your `.utheme` files in `SD:/wiiu/themes`.

     1. Open Themiify.
     2. Select the Theme Management Tab and select Local Theme Installation.